-- 10. Unethical conduct includes, but is not limited to, the following: - Abandoning the contract for professional services without prior release from

-• Refusing to perform services required by the contract.
+- 10. Unethical conduct includes, but is not limited to, the following: - Abandoning the contract for professional services without prior release from the contract by the school board - Refusing to perform services required by the contract.

 STATEMENT OF ACKNOWLEDGEMENT MISSISSIPPI EDUCATOR CODE OF ETHICS AND STANDARDS OF CONDUCT DISPOSITIONS RATING SCALE MASTER OF ARTS IN TEACHING PROGRAM HANDBOOK